jqspa/jqspa/README.md

 ## shell
 The shell is the outer most layer of the Document wrapper.
 At least one shell must be declared, the `index` shell.
-The shell implements all `__template` with some new ones and changes
+The shell implements all `__Renderable` with some new ones and changes

 # shell methods
 `add` Function